-Use column C to make California RDP adjustments on line 7 through line 21 and line 23 through line 35 following the specific line instructions below.
-For additional information use the federal Form 1040 instructions.
+Use column C to make California RDP adjustments on line 1 through line 21 and line 23 through line 35 following the specific line instructions below.
+For additional information use the federal Form 1040 and federal Schedule 1 (Form 1040) instructions.
 If the amount is less than zero (negative), enter the result in parentheses.
 For example: (12,345).